Nunawading, Victoria: Country of birth

-In the 2016 census, 30.1% of people were attending an educational institution.
-Of those, 26.0% were in primary school, 20.2% in secondary school, and 24.1% in a tertiary or technical institution.
-34.9% said they had no religion, an 8.7% increase from 2011, 17.8% identified as Catholic, a 4.15% decrease from the 2011 census, and 7.7% Anglican, a 2.9% decrease from 2011.
-8.1% did not state a religious affiliation, and 5.1% identified as Buddhist.
+Language used at home

+58.2% of people living in Nunawading spoke only English at home.
+The other languages spoken at home were Mandarin (10.9%), Cantonese (5.3%), Hindi (1.8%), Vietnamese (1.7%), and Punjabi (1.6%).

+Religious Affiliation

+40% said they had no religion, 15.6% identified as Catholic, 6.1% Anglican, and 5.4% identified as Buddhist.

+Religion

+A large Seventh-day Adventist campus exists on Central Road, including a church (Nunawading Seventh-day Adventist Church), church offices, a retail book shop, Coronella Retirement Village and a coeducational Christian college.

+There is also the Whitehorse Uniting Church Nunawading on Whitehorse Road.

 Sport

 The area has an Association Football team, Nunawading City FC, that competes in NPL2 Victoria.
 It also has an Australian rules football team, the Nunawading Lions, competing in the Eastern Football League.
 However, their home ground is in the suburb of Blackburn North.

 The Nunawading Cricket Club is based at Mahoneys Reserve, in Forest Hill.
 Competing in the Box Hill Reporter District Cricket Association, the club holds the record number of premierships in the competition and has been the breeding ground of many prominent Australian cricketers, including the Victorian and Tasmanian seam bowler David Saker, after whose ancestors the club's main ground is named.

 Nunawading is home to the Nunawading Swimming Club, which is the largest swimming club in the Southern Hemisphere.

 Nunawading is also home to the Beavers Basketball Team and Nunawading Netball Team.
 The Beavers currently play section 9 on Sundays and are aiming to win the championship this season under the guidance of ex-Warrior Nick Papaziakas.

 Although their home ground, Nunawading Stadium, is in Burwood East, the Nunawading Spectres represent Nunawading in the Melbourne East Basketball Association (MEBA).